 The truth: Limited coverage and higher premiums

-While it’s true that some life insurance policies don’t require a medical exam, these policies generally offer lower coverage amounts and come with higher premiums.
+While it’s true that some life insurance policies don’t require a medical exam, these policies generally offer lower coverage amounts and come with higher premiums, which may not be included in an insurance company’s advertisement.

 Insurers take on a higher risk by not requiring an exam, so they compensate by charging more for these policies.